The First Women Architects Find Success in a Man’s World

 When Roberts joined Frank Lloyd Wright’s Chicago Group, she was a draftsman, as were Mahony and five men – including Walter Burley Griffin and William Drummond – who would go on to build great careers.
-However, Roberts also served as office manager, bookkeeper, and assistant to Wright – which, perhaps led to historians’ dismissal of her merits as an architect and building designer.
+However, Roberts also served as office manager, bookkeeper, and assistant to Wright – which perhaps led to historians’ dismissal of her merits as an architect and building designer.

-Not only did Roberts draft house plans at Oak Park – she also worked on designs for the glass windows in the Prairie style homes.
-When Wright left the country for Europe in 1909, Roberts, Mahony and other employees completed the unfinished assignments.It was Isabel Roberts who closed up the Oak Park Studio… and after working with other architects in Chicago, she moved with her family to Central Florida – thus paving the way for her eventual partnership with Ida Annah Ryan.
+Not only did Roberts draft house plans at Oak Park – but she also worked on designs for the glass windows in the Prairie style homes.
+When Wright left the country for Europe in 1909, Roberts, Mahony, and other employees completed the unfinished assignments.It was Isabel Roberts who closed up the Oak Park Studio… and after working with other architects in Chicago, she moved with her family to Central Florida – thus paving the way for her eventual partnership with Ida Annah Ryan.